-When you look through your School category at the list of modules you may notice some modules that have either a [p] or a [c] at the end of the module name.
-These are the parent [p] and child [c] modules that form a metamodule.
-A metamodule is a group of two or more modules taught jointly; they have the same content (but potentially different credits) and therefore only require one Moodle module for students to refer to.
+When you look through your School category at the list of modules you may notice some modules that have mutiple codes in their titles.
+A metamodule - or parent module - lik this is linked to two or more modules which are taught jointly; they have the same content (but potentially different credits, for example) and therefore only require one Moodle module for students to refer to.
 Only the Category Manager role and above can create and delete metamodules.

 NOTE: Usually, teaching staff and teaching and learning materials should ONLY be enrolled/uploaded to the parent module; NOT the child module (unless BOTH are being used for different things).

 You should NOT be enrolled onto any module in your School category.
 In other words, you will not be able to see modules on your My Moodle/My home page.

 If you are enrolled as Editing Teacher or in any other role in any module in your category or a subcategory, please unenrol yourself (see Workspace>Moodle Help for guidance on unenrolment).

 As you are not enrolled on any modules your Module Overview listing on your My Home page will probably be blank.
 To navigate to your School category modules do the following:

 - In the Navigation block in the left-hand column, click on the ‘Site home’ link.

 - This link opens up a list of categories with their subcategories indented.
 Scroll down until you have found your School or Department or Division and click the link.
 This will open up a list of all modules.

 - To enter a module click on the module title.
 This will open the module’s front page displaying all the materials.

 Suggestion: Bookmark the URL of your category – it’s something you will come back to often.